LaunchPadLab/token-master/README.md

 ```
 bundle exec rails generate token_master User confirm
 ```
-you provided 2 variables:
+you provided two arguments:
-  * `User` - The class name of the model to which you are adding the *tokenable*
+  * `User` - The class name of the model to which you are adding the *tokenable action*
-  * `confirm` - The name of the *tokenable*
+  * `confirm` - The name of the *tokenable action*

 Both of these could be anything, as long as you use the same class and name later on.
 If you like, you can create multiple *tokenables* at the same time, just add more space-separated *tokenable* names when calling the generator:
 ```
-bundle exec rails generate token_master User confirm invite reset ...
+bundle exec rails generate token_master User confirm invite reset
 ```

-Running the generator does 2 things:
+Running the generator does two things:
 1. Creates a migration file in `#{Rails.root}/db/migrate` that looks like:

 ```